I’ve started a Spanish class. You see, I’m a squandered asset.

-My English is so proficient that I make a decent living as a columnist and an author.
+My English is so proficient that I make a decent living as a columnist and I’m an author as well.
 And now, well into adulthood, I will be taking yet another Spanish class.

 And I am ashamed.
 Ashamed of both my failure to speak, read and write the tongue of my parents as well as I should and the utter waste of public school systems that allow foreign language abilities to go undeveloped.

 Bilingual education opponents view people like me as success stories.
 To a point I agree.
 English is a noble goal and is, in fact, the goal of bilingual education.

 But I think of the cost.
 I think about what might have been.

 A recent report from the U.S. Census Bureau said nearly one-fifth of U.S.